BeyondTheClouds/enoslib/docs/tutorials/chameleon.rst

 -------------

 The following reserve 2 nodes on the chameleon baremetal infrastructure.
-Prior to the execution you must source your openrc file:
+Prior to the execution you must source your openrc file.

 .. code-block:: bash